 If sleep is so critical, how do we get more?
 Here are 5 ways to improve your sleep hygiene and build your resilience:

-Getting enough sleep requires the discipline to make it a priority, instead of getting enough to “just get by”.
-Don’t wait until you have time, are on vacation, or the weekend to “catch up” on your sleep.
+Getting enough sleep requires the discipline to make it a priority instead of barely enough to “just get by.”
+Don’t wait until you have time, are on vacation, or for the weekend to “catch-up” on your sleep.
 Build your health and resilience today and get more rest!